 To get a little more technical, oxidation is defined as any chemical reaction in which a material gives up electrons, as when the material combines with oxygen.

 Oxidation can be rapid, as when we burn a piece of wood for a fire, or it can be slow, as seen in the rusting of an old car or fence post.

-Over time, this oxidative stress can contribute to a number of problems, including:
+Over time, this oxidative stress can contribute to many problems and may explain the symptoms of hemochromatosis, including: